alexhunsley/swift-testing-wildcards/README.md

 ## Ideas

-1. Could add a peer macro to make it nicer to call, e.g. `@TestWildcards`.
+Could add a peer macro to make it even easier to call, e.g. `@TestWildcards` which would rewrite to a `@Test` macro.

-2. We could have a `.wildSample` that would allow infinite type wildcarding by making you specify a random choice function on the type and how many samples to take.
-(In the interests of maintaining deterministic testing the random choice should be based on the same random seed and alg each time.)
-Such an idea could also be applied to iterators with potentially infinite values to provide; you just give a count for how many values to take.

 ## Design choices